Forest expansion of two-body partition functions for sparse interaction graphs: Forest expansion for two-body partition functions

 e.g. $H=-\sum_{ij} A_{ij} H_{ij}$, for an arbitrary measure $D\mu(\sigma)$, but for reasons that will become clear soon we restrict our approach to two body interactions.
 Given this setup, here we first propose to rewrite the partition function as a forest expansion, and in particular a reduction in terms of trees.
 Let us define $x_{ij}=e^{\beta A_{ij} H_{ij}}-1$.
 A forest expansion is a sum of the form

 in which $\mathcal F$ are subgraphs of $\mathcal G$ which do not contain cycles.
-Clearly, the fact that $\mathcal F$ does contain cycles does not mean that cycles effectively do not contribute to the sum, and we will see how these enter.
+Clearly, the fact that $\mathcal F$ does contain cycles does not mean that cycles effectively do not contribute to the sum, and we will see how these enter in the final expression in a perturbative approach (high temperature).

-In the following we will often refer to $\sup |\beta H_{ij}|'s$ or $\sup |e^{\sum_{ij} u_{ij}\beta H_{ij}}|'s$..
+In the following we will often refer to $\sup |\beta H_{ij}|'s$ or $\sup |e^{\sum_{ij} u_{ij}\beta H_{ij}}|'s$.